Quantcast

 Congress members recognize the need for both financial and housing reforms in the military.
 At the same time, they recognize the dilemmas that arise when recognition of these needs comes at a crossroads with budget caps.

-To achieve these goals, either difficult trade-offs within the defense budget may be required or the living conditions and financial stability of troops is at risk.
+To achieve these goals, either difficult trade-offs within the defense budget may be required or the living conditions and financial stability of troops are at risk.

 Under these budgetary restrictions, balancing enhancements in servicemembers' welfare–such as the junior enlisted pay raise–with the procurement of crucial military hardware presents a challenge.